-As said above, we’ll always verify the category of your goods, the HS code, their size, the packing… before any further process even if the incoterm of your transfer is FOB (Free on Board).
-Our multilingual team, proficient in English, French, and Vietnamese will greatly communicate with your manufacturer to make sure all the necessary conditions are reached to transfer your goods.
-So, the documents, the conditioning and the handling of your goods will be mastered, and nothing will be left to chance.
+As said above, we’ll always verify the category of your goods, the HS code, their size, and the packing… before any further process even if the incoterm of your transfer is FOB (Free on Board).
+Our multilingual team, proficient in English, French, and Vietnamese, will greatly communicate with your manufacturer to make sure all the necessary conditions are reached to transfer your goods.
+So, the documents, the conditioning, and the handling of your goods will be mastered, and nothing will be left to chance.
 The international transfer of your goods will be fluid and uninterrupted.

-3.5.1) Order fulfillment/Packing & labelling in Vietnam
+3.5.1) Order fulfillment/Packing & labeling in Vietnam

 3.5.2) Last mile delivery

-No matter where your customers are in UK, our great international network of messengers can deliver the shipment to the final address.
+No matter where your customers are in the UK, our great international network of messengers can deliver the shipment to the final address.
 They are achieving a great role in our door-to-door services, always increasing the quality of the service provided.

 3.6.1) Excess baggage

-3.6.2) Moving service from Vietnam to UK
+3.6.2) Moving service from Vietnam to the UK

 Between Vietnam and the United Kingdom, we’re greatly skilled to handle all freight demands.
 We’re also proficient in sourcing in Vietnam, so if you have any questions about your supplier or manufacturer, or if you want to find some of the most valuable, we can help you on that also.
 On any aspect of your project, financial, administrative, legal… We can advise you on the best solutions to avoid any kind of misfortune.